-Discover the best of New Zealand’s enchanting private country gardens, and feast your eyes on a profusion of late-summer floral colour.
+Discover the best of New Zealand’s enchanting private country gardens, and feast your eyes on a profusion of peak springtime floral colour.

 New Zealand is a hidden gem, combining English landscape gardening with colonial heritage, indigenous flora and Māori reverence for the natural world.

-Then cross the Cook Strait to the South Island and discover the stunning gardens of Upton Oaks, Paripuma and Bankhouse near Blenheim.
+Then, cross the Cook Strait to the South Island and discover the stunning gardens of Upton Oaks, Paripuma and Barewood near Blenheim.
 Explore the meticulously manicured estates of Christchurch and marvel at the vibrant colours of Flaxmere Garden.

 Arrive in Auckland on suggested Qantas or Air New Zealand flights and make your way to the hotel.
 Please note that current Qantas and Air New Zealand flight schedules require arrival into Auckland on 11 November.
-Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements including flights, private hotel transfer and a room category upgrade.
+Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements including flights, private hotel transfer and pre-tour accommodation.

-Tour arrangements commence at 18:00 with a welcome briefing by your tour leader, Elizabeth Swane, followed by dinner with Elizabeth and fellow tour members.
+Tour arrangements commence at 12:00 with a welcome briefing by your tour leader, Elizabeth Swane.

-Today, visit a selection of interesting private gardens located in Auckland’s north.
-Travel to the Takatu Peninsula and explore a private garden laid out in curving, flowing shapes which reflect the waves and coastal formations beyond, sculpted out of native bush and other carefully selected plants.
+Today, visit a selection of verdant and creative private gardens located in Auckland’s north.
+Travel to the Takatu Peninsula and explore Omaio garden, listed by the New Zealand Gardens Trust as a ‘Garden of International Significance’.
+The property is laid out in curving, flowing shapes which reflect the waves and coastal formations beyond, sculpted out of native bush and other carefully selected plants.

 Continue to the Brick Bay Wines & Sculpture Trail, which showcases contemporary sculpture by New Zealand’s leading artists in a stunning natural environment of native bush, wildlife and ponds.

 In the afternoon, visit a large cottage garden built around a Georgian-style home, also listed as a ‘Garden of International Significance’.
 This rural garden, set amongst the remnants of an old orchard, displays native walkways, spring plantings of cherries, rhododendrons, camellias, acers and Victorian-inspired glasshouses.

-This morning, explore a carefully cultivated garden bursting with springtime colour and continue to the Auckland Botanic Gardens and explore this young botanic garden that has been created from gently contoured farmland.
+This morning, explore a carefully cultivated garden bursting with springtime colour and continue to the Auckland Botanic Gardens.
+Explore this young botanic garden that has been created from gently contoured farmland.
 The mild temperate climate allows the gardens to display a wide variety of plants.

-Then, enjoy an afternoon at leisure to further explore Auckland at your own pace before dinner at local restaurant.
+Then, enjoy some time at leisure to further explore Auckland at your own pace before dinner at local restaurant.

-In the morning, check out of the hotel and travel to Hamilton to visit Hamilton Gardens.
-Often mistakenly referred to as a ‘botanic garden’, Hamilton Gardens is rather a collection of themed garden ‘rooms’, exploring different civilisations and recreating historically significant garden styles from around the world.
+In the morning, depart Auckland and travel to Hamilton Gardens.
+Often mistakenly referred to as a ‘botanic garden’, Hamilton Gardens display a collection of themed garden ‘rooms’, exploring different civilisations and recreating historically significant garden styles from around the world.

-Continue to a beautiful private garden on the way to New Plymouth, surrounded by undulating hills which provide interesting contours for the planting.
-The garden consists of beautiful mature trees, natives, magnolias, rhododendrons, camellias, roses, irises and lilies.
+Continue to Aramatai Gardens on the way to New Plymouth, a beautiful private garden surrounded by undulating hills which provide interesting contours for the planting.
+The property includes beautiful mature trees, natives, magnolias, rhododendrons, camellias, roses, irises and lilies.
 There are also two large natural ponds with water lilies and natural rock formations.

 Arrive in New Plymouth in the late afternoon and enjoy dinner at the hotel restaurant.

 Today, explore several picturesque gardens in New Plymouth and the Taranaki region.
 New Plymouth is home to some of New Zealand’s most stunning private and public gardens, including relaxed, cottage-style gardens and highly structured formal creations, which are ordinarily only open for the annual Taranaki Garden Festival.

-Explore a peaceful private garden with stunning views to both the coast and the mountain, and a charming country garden nestled on a hilltop with spectacular views and a native garden sanctuary.
-Continue to a distinctive premier landscaped garden featuring a glade, glasshouse, old orchard and cliff cascade.
-Then, visit a designed inner-city native garden that mimics New Zealand’s natural environment with lush ferns, wetland plants, alpine treasures and native trees.
+Continue to Tupare, a distinctive landscaped garden featuring a glade, glasshouse, old orchard and cliff cascade.
+Then, visit a carefully designed inner-city native garden that mimics New Zealand’s natural environment with lush ferns, wetland plants, alpine treasures and native trees.

 Depart New Plymouth for a leisurely day’s drive to Wellington.

-En route, visit a large country garden located on a hilltop site with mountain views.
-The garden displays a skilled blending of many native and exotic plants, generous herbaceous plantings, parterre, orchard, berry house and vegetable garden.
+En route, visit Puketarata, a large country garden with stunning mountain views that displays a skilled blending of many native and exotic plants, generous herbaceous plantings, parterre, orchard, berry house and vegetable garden.

 Arrive in Wellington in the late afternoon.